+Name: Peter Mountford

-Peter Mountford Name: Title: Non-Executive Director
+Title: Non-Executive Director

-Qualifications: Bachelor of Commerce and Bachelor of Accountancy from the University of the of Witwatersrand and MBA (With Distinction) from Warwick University
+Qualifications: Bachelor of Commerce and Bachelor of Accountancy from the University of the Witwatersrand,

-Witwatersrand, Chartered Accountant, Higher Diploma in Taxation from the University

-Peter is the nominee for Super Group Limited, has over 25 years of senior management experience and since 2009 has served as the CEO of Super Group Limited.
+Chartered Accountant, Higher Diploma in Taxation from the University of Witwatersrand and MBA since 2009 has served as the CEO of Super Group Limited.
 Prior to becoming the CEO of Super Group Limited, he served as the Managing Director of Super Group's Logistics and Transport division and later its Supply Chain division.
-Peter's experience also includes six years as the CEO of

-Imperial Holdings Limited's Consumer Logistics division and as Managing Director of South African Breweries Limited's Diversified Beverages.
-He is currently a Director of The Road Freight Association in South Africa and Bluefin Investments Limited
+Peter's experience also includes six years as the CEO of Imperial Holdings Limited's Consumer Logistics division and as Managing Director of South African Breweries Limited's Diversified Beverages.
+He is currently a Director of The Road Freight Association in South Africa and